Do Those with Schizoid Personality Disorder Often Suffer from Addiction?

 Schizoid personality disorder may begin to appear in childhood, but it usually doesn’t fully express itself until the late teens or early 20s.
 This is because personality disorders like SPD tend to require the establishment of personality into patterns of behavior, and the personalities of children and teens are constantly developing, changing, and maturing.

-More men than women tend to experience schizoid personality disorder, and it’s generally though that about 3.1 percent to 4.9 percent of people have the disorder.
+More men than women tend to experience schizoid personality disorder, and it’s generally thought that about 3.1 percent to 4.9 percent of people have the disorder.

 The symptoms generally fall into two key areas: emotional coolness and lack of interest in people or activities.
 They include: